lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 When enforcing the NO-LEARNING policy, the peer P trusts CRED only if P is already storing CRED at message reception time, unless in cases where situation-specific exceptions apply and are deliberately enforced (see below).

-That is, upon receiving M, the peer P continues the execution of EDHOC only if both the following conditions hold.
+That is, upon receiving M, the peer P continues the execution of EDHOC only if both the following conditions hold:

 * P currently stores CRED, as specified by reference or by value in the ID_CRED_I/ID_CRED_R field of M or in the value of an EAD item of M; and